FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/post_installation/hp_ns_sup.md

 ### Messages

-Message when starting the supervisor and all components
+<span class="autonumber"></span>Message when starting the supervisor and all components

 ```
 cftsup start